anomaly/prestans-docs/source/closure.rst

 Each one of these components is agnostic of the other.
 Closure is at the heart of building products with prestans.

 prestans provides a number of extensions to Closure Library, that ease and automate building rich JavaScript clients that consume your prestans API.
-It currently provides:
+Our current line up includes:

-* REST Client
+* REST Client, provides a pattern to create Xhr requests, manages the lifecycle and parsers responses
-* Types API
+* Types API, a client side replica of the prestans server types package assisting with parsing responses
-* Bound UI
+* Code generation tools to quickly produce client side stubs from your REST application models

 REST Client
 ===========